krzz1234/Android_Simple_GalleryAPP/README.md

 # 📸 Android Simple Gallery App

-A lightweight Android gallery application built with **Java** and **Android SDK**, designed to showcase local image loading **without** using any third-party libraries like Glide, Picasso, or Fresco.
+A lightweight Android gallery application built with **Java** and **Android SDK**, designed to demonstrate how to load and display images from local storage **without using any third-party libraries** like Glide, Picasso, or Fresco.

 ---

 ## ✨ Features

-- 📂 Loads and displays images from local storage
+- 📂 Loads and displays images from the device's local storage
-- 🔍 Lightweight and dependency-free (no Glide, Picasso, Fresco)
+- 🔍 Completely dependency-free (no Glide, Picasso, or Fresco)
-- 📱 Clean and simple UI using native Android components
+- 📱 Clean and intuitive UI using only native Android components
-- 🔄 Supports image rotation and scaling (basic gestures)
+- 🔄 Supports basic image gestures like rotation and scaling
-- 🧠 Educational project to understand how gallery apps work under the hood
+- 🧠 Great for learning how gallery apps work under the hood

 ---